mandober/bing-bash/README.md

 As a convenience, instead of passing a variable by value, possibly with quotations (e.g. `function "$var"`) you can just type `function var` to pass it by name.
 Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (variable called `abcd`) already exist.
 (Ah, the price for typing less).

 Since arrays cannot be passed around in bash (nor exported), they are always passed by name (without $).
-Trying to pass an array with `$array` will only pass its zeroth element (if any) and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded and causing a lot of overhead, especially when 2 or more arrays need to be passed around.
+Trying to pass an array with `$array` will only pass its zeroth element (if any) and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded; still not very practical, especially when two or more arrays need to be passed to a function.

 ### List of functions
 (Some functions encompass functionalities, that might've been split across several functions, as subroutines)